Johnny Chiang: Political career

 In March 2021, KMT chairman Johnny Chiang rejected the "one country, two systems" as a feasible model for Taiwan, citing Beijing's response to protests in Hong Kong as well as the value that Taiwanese place in political freedoms.
 In September of that year, Chiang lost his bid to retain the chairmanship, finishing third behind Eric Chu and Chang Ya-chung.

+Chang won his fourth consecutive legislative term in 2024, and was subsequently elected Vice President of the 11th Legislative Yuan.

-Personal
+Personal life

 Chiang is of Hakka descent from Teochew people.
-He is married to the daughter of former legislator Liu Shen-liang, with whom he has two children.
+He is married to the daughter of former legislator Liu Shen-liang.
+He has two children.
 One of his uncles is Antonio Chiang, a former National Security Council secretary-general.